 Kindness really is contagious, maybe you can get the bug to spread in your place of work by taking one of the steps below!
 It won’t hurt, I promise!

 Start Small.
 Most of the things I am about to mention will take you no more than 5 minutes or less to do.
 Say thank you, make coffee, tidy the break room, do the dishes, have a sense of humor, SMILE MORE, complain less, don’t gossip, give praise freely.
-Be Kind, Be Kind, BE KIND.
+Be kind to yourself, Be kind to others, BE KIND!
 You probably spend an upwards of 2,000 or so hours with your co-workers a year.
 You should really try to make it a positive experience for yourself & those around you.

 Bring Food.
 Bagels, chocolate, fruit, donuts, chocolate, cookies, cupcakes, a veggie tray… chocolate!
 It doesn’t matter what it is.
 Bring it.
 Share it.
 Bake something & bring it in (Ice Cream Cone Cupcakes!?), a covered dish, anything will surely be a huge hit!
 You don’t have to go all out either, stop at your local grocery store pick up some fresh or frozen bagels & a tub of cream cheese, a box of donuts, pick up some coffee on your way to work or better yet, offer to run out & pick up a coffee or food order.